HawraaYounes/taskmanagement-nestjs/README.md

 # taskmanagement-nestjs
-The objective of this project is to learn NestJs using Udemy Course [NestJS Zero to Hero - Modern TypeScript](https://www.udemy.com/course/nestjs-zero-to-hero/) for Ariel Weinberger.
+The objective of this project is to learn NestJs.

 ### What I learned in this project?
 1. Become familiar with the NestJS framework and its components.
 2. Using pgAdmin as an interface tool to manage PostgreSQL databases.